FC

 • Have the 2nd AD collect and organize the paperwork according to the Crew Drill Production Documents list (see below).

-• Collect the media cards (SSD & CF) from the 2nd AD.
+• Collect the SSD media cards from the 2nd AD.
 Deliver the cards along with the Camera & Sound Reports to the designated lock box in the ER while company wrap is in progress.

-• Have the 2nd AD complete the Daily Production Report (DPR) and post in the DPRs channel in Teams as a PDF by 11:00pm that day.
+• Once 1st AD approves the DPR, have the 2nd AD post it in the DPRs channel in Teams as a PDF by 11:00pm that day.

 Director